-- Visual Diary: Creating design responses to set design briefs. - Folio Production: Development of technical • and creative graphic skills, focusing on the exploration of various media and equipment that will help generate an appropriate visual solution to fulfil a specified purpose, incorporating drawing and the use of computers. - Analysis of Design: Written responses analysing the use of design elements, principles and other theory within various forms of visual communication. - End of semester examination
+- Visual Diary: Creating design processes in response to set design briefs. - Folio Production: Development of technical and creative graphic skills, focusing on the exploration of various media and equipment that will help generate an appropriate visual solution to fulfil a specified purpose, incorporating drawing and the Adobe Creative Suite. - Analysis of Design: Written responses analysing the use of design elements, principles and the work of famous designers within various forms of visual communication. - End of Semester examination